 - We then move to our more advanced horses, demonstrating what can be achieved with ongoing training and patience (we don’t want to give too much away)

-- Our team of station animals including a buffalo, steer, mule and donkey are brought into the arena.
-We share some interesting facts about the pastoral industry and adaptions of our station characters, before guests are invited to interact with the animals
+- Our team of station animals including a buffalo, cattle, goats and a donkey are brought into the arena.
+We share some interesting facts about the NT pastoral industry and history and how it has shaped the NT’s culture together with adaptions of the station animals, before guests are invited to interact with the animals

-- Guests are then directed to our large arena (arena 2) where we bring out our team of amazing working dogs.
-They are all different ages and temperaments, mostly Border Collies.
+- Guests are then guided to our large arena (Arena 2) where we bring out our team of amazing working dogs.
+They are all different ages and temperaments, mostly border collies.
 We introduce each dog before showing how we train them to work as a team.
 If you are in luck, you may even see them muster the cattle

 - We then show how we train horses to work cattle and explain the purpose of this